workadventure/workadventure/docs/map-building/tiled-editor/download-map.md

 ![Click "download" button](../images/download_repo.png)

+Make the changes that you wannt to do in any text editor and to push it you just need

 ## Need some help?

 WorkAdventure is a constantly evolving project and there is plenty of room for improvement regarding map editing.